kipply/blog/blog/content/python_history_since_the_fifteenth_century.md

 I tried to come up with a tl;dr to this post, but I don't really have one.
 I started writing with the intention of showing people how important Python will be to history, but I got carried away with random Python stuffs in my head but I guess that's fine.

 I cited sources / provided additional content where I deemed it would be helpful (ie hard to find with a quick Google).
-If anyone has questions about anything, please email me at `email@kipp.ly` since I did quite a bit of research on everything I wrote here.
+If anyone has questions about anything, please email me with _your_ name at kipp dot ly.
+I did quite a bit of research on everything I wrote here.